raffaelj/eEKS/README.md

 * duplicate existing dataset
 * multi-value column
 * i18n of number_format (dot or comma as decimal points etc.)
-* text align right for numbers and dates
+* class names for some content types like numbers and dates to allow styling by content
 * template files
+* automatic generation of grid_sql (with config in ini file)
+* filters in search box

 ## Notes